 Leases - The FASB issued guidance related to leases which requires lessees to recognize a lease liability (a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis) and a right-of-use asset (an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term).
 The guidance became effective on January 1, 2019.
 The Company elected the optional transition method of adoption option to apply the requirements of the standard in the period of adoption with no restatement of prior periods.
 The Company utilized the package of transition practical expedients provided by the new guidance, including carrying forward prior conclusions related to contracts that contain leases and lease classification.
-The Company also utilized the transition practical expedient permitting entities to forgo the evaluation of existing land easement arrangements to determine if they contain a lease.
-Land easement arrangements, or modifications to existing arrangements, entered into after adoption of this guidance will need to be evaluated to determine if they meet the definition of a lease.
+The Company also utilized the transition practical expedient permitting entities to forgo the evaluation of existing land easement arrangements, entered into after adoption of this guidance will need to be evaluated to determine if they meet the definition of a lease.
 The adoption of this guidance resulted in the recording of a \$6.7 million right-of-use asset, a \$7.1 million lease liability and a \$0.4 million regulatory asset on the Company's consolidated balance sheet as of January 1, 2019.
 For further discussion, see "Leases" in Note 4 - Commitments and Contingent Liabilities.